Turning “Cope” to “Hope” for Thousands of Fibromyalgia/CFS PatientsBy Yvonne Keeny

 In order to improve health and prevent further injury to the organs and immune system, it is important to find a healthcare provider who understands how to identify and the treat root cause(s).
 In addition to proper diagnosis and treatment, long term relief of symptoms largely depends on the patient gathering practical information, making use of it in dietary and lifestyle modifications and avoiding foods and chemicals that trigger reactions.

 The evidence is that patient’s use of self-help strategies have been as important as what their doctors have done for them.
 It takes a team effort and patients have to be the captain of their team!

-One of the benefits of becoming a Fibromyalgia Coalition International member is a subscription to our quarterly magazine, Fibromyalgia Alternative News.
+One of the benefits of becoming a Fibromyalgia Coalition International member is a subscription to our quarterly magazine, Fibromyalgia Solutions.
 It includes information, resources and tips from patients and doctors that truly understand what helps.
-Join FCI now and discover root causes and answers in each issue of FAN magazine.
+Join FCI now and discover root causes and answers in each issue of Fibromyalgia Solutions magazine.

 You are not alone we are here to help!